chesstrainer-package.Rd

 or <#>

-key when in ‘play’ mode always takes you to ‘add’ mode.
+key when in play mode toggles between the analysis and the play mode.
 On the other hand, <space>

-takes you back to the mode that was active before ‘play’ mode was chosen.
+takes you back to the mode that was active before the play mode was chosen.

 When playing a sequence, the graphical elements shown on the playing board are created by repeatedly drawing on top of the board.
 Therefore, when resizing the board, all elements are redrawn, which takes a few moments.
 With the <escape>